teraSurfer/flask-angular/README.md

 ```

 ### To start application
-Go to movies folder in back-end and run
+Go to back-end and run
 ```
-py main.py
+flask run
 ```